-Types of data to be archived at Sikt
+Types of data to be archived with Sikt

-The data archived with us should meet the following criteria.
-Research data archived with us will be curated at different curation levels, based on to what degree the data meets these criterias.
+Research data archived with Sikt will be curated at different curation levels, based on to what degree the data meets these criteria.

 Sikt do not offer temporary data storage.
 That means that we do not accept data that is still being processed or collected.